|Ignacio Kortabarria and José Ángel Iribar 1976 showing the Basque flag in 1976|

 DM: Ignacio Zoco (Spain)

-Best remembered for his 12 seasons with Real Madrid.
+Ignacio Zoco was best remembered for his 12 seasons with Real Madrid.
 He was a member of the Ye Ye team of Real Madrid that defined an era in Spanish football.
 He won the 1966 European Cup with the club.
-He was capped 20 times for Spain, winning Euro 1964.
+He played more than 20 times with Spain, winning the 1964 European Nations' Cup and also representing the nation at the 1966 World Cup.

 DM: Didier Deschamps (France)